 Financial losses include: lost income (past and predicted into the future), medical expenses, travel expenses and even rehabilitation expenses.

-Examples of compensation (for pain and suffering) for eye injury claims ending in 2018, include:
+Examples of compensation (for pain and suffering) for eye injury claims in 2019, include:

 Minor temporary eye injuries average claim payouts